SUM Shortcut in Excel (‘Alt’ and ‘=’)

 This is the shortcut key to auto sum the above cell numbers.
 Ok, let’s try this out now.
 Place a cursor on the where we need to apply the excel sum formula; in this case, formula cell is A6.

-Now hold the ALT key and press equal sign.
+Now hold the ALT key and press the equal sign.

-Press enter key to get the result in cell C6.
+Press the enter key to get the result in cell C6.

-Like this using sum shortcut key ALT + = we can automatically apply the SUM function to get the total of above cell numbers.
+Like this using ALT + =, we can automatically apply the SUM function to get the total of above cell numbers.

 Method #1 – Get Total to Below Cell

-As you notice it has not displayed any kind of SUM function syntax, rather just given us the total of the numbers we have selected.
+As you notice, it has not displayed any kind of SUM function syntax; rather, just give us the total of the numbers we have selected.